Linaro/squad/doc/hacking.rst

 Checklist for loading a copy of a production database
 -----------------------------------------------------

+This procedure assumes you are using PostgreSQL in production, and will use PostgreSQL locally.
+If you are using sqlite, then the procedure is trivial (just copy the database file).

 on the server:

-* dump the database: squad-admin dumpdata -o /tmp/data.json auth core ci
+* dump the database: pg_dump -F custom -f /tmp/dump squad
-* compress the dump: gzip /tmp/data.json

 locally:

-* backup local DB:   mv db.sqlite3 db.sqlite3.old
-* create empty DB:   ./manage.py migrate
+* create empty DB:   createdb squad
-* copy dump:         scp SERVER:/tmp/data.json.gz /tmp/
+* copy dump:         scp SERVER:/tmp/dump /tmp/
-* decompress dump:   gunzip /tmp/data.json.gz
+* load dump:         pg_restore -d squad -j4 /tmp/dump
-* load dump:         ./manage.py loaddata /tmp/data.json
+* migrate database:  ./manage.py migrate
 * create superuser:  ./manage.py createsuperuser
 * anonymize data:    ./manage.py prepdump # avoid mailing users